Virus surge makes US weak link in global economic recovery

 The United States is unlikely to pull the world economy out of its rut as it did in past downturns such as after the Asian financial crisis of the late 1990s.

-“The U.S. won’t be the locomotive,’’ said Nariman Behravesh, chief economist at IHS Markit.
+“The U.S. won’t be the locomotive,’’ said Nariman Behravesh, chief economist at research firm IHS Markit.

 The American economy shrank at an annual pace of 32.9% from April through June, by far the worst quarter on record.
 The numbers are expected to bounce back strongly in the second half but to leave the U.S. economy well short of where it stood at the beginning of 2020.

+Talks in Congress to pass another round of federal coronavirus aid have failed, piling pressure on state and local authorities to keep basic services running.
+U.S. stock markets are nevertheless near record highs, but analysts attribute that largely to the Federal Reserve's commitment to keep interest rates low.

-The European Union, which has reduced the number of contagions more effectively than the U.S., shrank at a similar pace but is forecast to grow more quickly next year and government support for workers has contained the rise in unemployment for now.
+The European Union, which has reduced the number of contagions more effectively than the U.S., saw its economy shrink at a similar pace but is forecast to grow more quickly next year.
+And government support for workers has contained the rise in unemployment for now.
 China, meanwhile, was the first major economy to resume growth since the pandemic struck, recording a 3.2% expansion during the April-June period from the quarter before.

 If the U.S had done a better job managing the outbreak, “the rebound would have been stronger,” Behravesh said.
 “There’s no doubt in my mind about that.’’